sammyboi1801/Smart-Lane-Detection-System/README.md

 ## Code
 1) Make sure to download the weights for YOLOv8 here: https://www.dropbox.com/scl/fi/q5d9ru21ozn93y6lmyzaz/y8best.pt?rlkey=y4bvfrlu928gb9gkv4w6lgsor&dl=0 .
 Download it inside the same directory where all the .py files are.
 2) In order to run the lane detection along with object detection, run the "lane detection.py" file.
 This would run the lane detection algorithm along with object detection on a live video stream.
+The video for testing the same is in the "output_vid" folder named "project_video.mp4".
 3) In order to run the pothole detection system, run the "pothole detection.py file.
 This would detect potholes on live video stream.
+The video for testing the same is in the "output_vid" folder named "pothole2.mp4".

 _Project by Sam Selvaraj, Archisha Srivastava and Rajat Saboo._